-Alex Fiock is an Indiana Field Manager for the Soil Health Partnership, covering the northern area of the state.
+Alex Fiock is an Northern Indiana & Ohio Field Manager for the Soil Health Partnership.
 He also oversees farm economics work for SHP.

 A graduate of Purdue University, Alex majored in natural resource environmental science with a focus in agronomy and soil science.
 He spent summers at Purdue interning with local ag retain locations, and worked in seed sales after graduation, covering 15 Indiana counties.